Business Insurance in Pennsylvania (PA)

 If you do not have workers' compensation insurance, your business will be liable for any medical bills incurred by injured employees and their lost wages.
 Most all states impose heavy penalties for noncompliance with workers compensation laws.

-This policy is required in Pennsylvania for all vehicles.
+This policy is required for all vehicles in Pennsylvania.
 Commercial auto insurance covers legal liability for damages caused by a company vehicle.
-You can rely on commercial auto insurance for defense and paying court awarded damages when your driver was at fault and injures someone, damages property or another vehicle.
+You can rely on commercial auto insurance for defense and pay awarded damages when your driver was at fault and injures someone or damages property or another vehicle.

 Pennsylvania requires employers to have worker's compensation insurance, regardless of whether employees work full-time or part-time.
 This provision ensures that all employees with work-related injuries are granted a fair opportunity to use: